dasiths/NEventLite/README.md

         services.AddScoped<ISession<Schedule>, Session<Schedule>>();

         // Or
-        // Instead of specifying each Aggregate and Snapshot type you can use the convenience extension method "ScanAndRegisterAggregates()" in the "NEventLite.Extensions.Microsoft.DependencyInjection" nuget library as shown below
+        // Instead of specifying each Aggregate and Snapshot type you can use the convenience

-        //services.ScanAndRegisterAggregates();
+        // extension method "ScanAndRegisterAggregates()" in the
+        // "NEventLite.Extensions.Microsoft.DependencyInjection" nuget library as shown below

+        // services.ScanAndRegisterAggregates();

         // Use the defaults
         services.AddSingleton<IClock, DefaultSystemClock>();